JiangyueWang/Social-Feed-React/README.md

 This simple react project allows

-- user to view all the posts have submit via simple form
-- user to add a post with their name and post
+- user to create a post by enter the name and post content on the form
+- display all the post that has been created by the users
-- like or dislike other's post
+- user can like other people's post
+- user can show/hide comment(s) of the post
+- user can add comment to the post

 ## Available Scripts